Suiding007/SDI-Cloud-morpheus/README.md

 ```
 pip install proxmoxer
 ```
-if certain modules not existend, then use the follow command to install all modules that can been used
+if certain modules not existend, then use the follow command to install all modules that can been used with proxmox
 ```
 ansible-galaxy collection install community.general
 ```